"Iridescent" Reflective Tags to Enable Radar-based Orientation Estimation: Implementation Considerations

 \subsubsection{Frequency Sweeping Transmissions}

-The subcarriers, formally carriers here, are transmitted in a time-division manner.
+The tones are transmitted in a time-division manner.
 The proposed signal processing techniques still apply, but they need to account for the sequential nature of the data collection.
-Indeed, the sensing time now scales linearly with $KF$, thus larger than for the simultaneous subcarrier transmissions approach, but the number of carriers $F$ is not limited.
-Although the system can be now narrow-band, it must be capable of switching frequencies rapidly and accurately, while ensuring precise synchronization between transmission and reception times for each subcarrier.
+Indeed, the sensing time now scales linearly with $KF$, thus larger than for the simultaneous tone transmissions approach, but the number of tones $F$ is not limited.
+Although the system can now be narrow-band, it must be capable of switching frequencies rapidly and accurately, while ensuring precise synchronization between transmission and reception times for each tone.
 Still, the system design is simpler as it deals with one frequency at a time, reducing the complexity of signal processing and hardware requirements, making it more accessible for lower-cost implementations.